-January and February are PACKED with so many important days – New Years, MLK Day, 100th Day, Groundhog Day, Valentine’s Day, and President’s Day.
-Although there are so many special days, I do prioritize Martin Luther King Day during this busy season and my friends love spending 2 weeks learning about Martin’s life and what he stood for.
+January and February are PACKED with so many important days – New Years, MLK Day, 100th Day, Valentine’s Day, and President’s Day.
+Although there are so many special days, I do prioritize Martin Luther King Day during this busy season.
+Students love spending time learning about Martin’s life, and other African Americans positively impacting how we interact with one another.

 Starting out our unit with BrainPop Jr.’s free MLK video gives up a general overview and something to really dig into.
 Many of our 1st graders have never heard of Dr. King, so it’s the perfect introduction.